ArsenTech/arsentech.github.io/README.md

 - Changed Loader Animation
 - Added Dark Mode Feature
 - Updated Design of a 404 Page and Page When JS is Disabled
-- Changed Lightbox From Jquery Lightbox to FSLightbox (Pure Javascript)
+- Changed Lightbox From Jquery Lightbox to FSLightbox (Pure JavaScript)
 - Updated Apple Touch Icon and Added Android Icon
 - Made Service OnClick to a Function
 - Added `manifest.json`